AI Has Taste

 The same pattern plays out everywhere.
 Hip-hop.
 Techno.
 Grunge.
 Dubstep.
 Minimalism.
 Brutalism.
 Swiss typography.
 Every form that now fills stadiums or defines conventions was once an edge that someone decided to move toward the middle.

 Judgement is the force that moves things along the curve.
 It is the force that decides what belongs closer to the centre.
-It is not another coordinate on the graph.
-It is the verb that operates on the graph.

 AI can generate something in the style of punk.
-It can even produce something genuinely unusual by statistical accident.
+It can even produce something genuinely unusual by accident.
 But deciding that punk should be pulled toward the centre — that has always been a human decision.

 Judgement Is Timed